Chart Color Schemes

 Truganina - South West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Truganina - South West's population was approximately 20,429 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 1,364 people, a 7.2% rise from the 2021 Census count of 19,065 residents.
-The change is inferred from ABS's estimated resident population of 20,356 in June 2024 and an additional 25 validated new addresses since the Census date.
-This results in a population density ratio of 3,797 persons per square kilometer, placing Truganina - South West among the top 10% of national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, Truganina - South West exhibited resilient growth patterns with a compound annual growth rate of 4.2%, outpacing its SA4 region.
-The primary driver for population growth was overseas migration, contributing approximately 62.3% of overall population gains during recent periods.
+Truganina - South West's population is approximately 20,429 as of November 2025.
+This figure represents an increase of 1,364 people since the 2021 Census, which recorded a population of 19,065.
+The growth was inferred from the estimated resident population of 20,356 in June 2024 and additional validated new addresses after the Census date.
+This results in a density ratio of 3,797 persons per square kilometer, placing Truganina - South West among the top 10% of locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Truganina - South West has demonstrated steady growth with a compound annual growth rate of 4.2%, outperforming its SA4 region.
+Overseas migration contributed significantly to population growth, accounting for approximately 62.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch's projections are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Truganina - South West is expected to experience exceptional growth over the period, placing it in the top 10 percent of statistical areas nationally.
-By 2041, the area's population is projected to increase by 11,448 persons from the latest population numbers, marking a total increase of 55.7% over the 17-year period.
+According to these projections, Truganina - South West is expected to experience exceptional growth, placing it in the top 10 percent of statistical areas nationally.
+By 2041, the area's population is projected to increase by 11,448 persons, reflecting a total increase of 55.7% over the 17-year period from 2024 to 2041, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population